vijaygenius123/react_with_d3/README.md

 import {select} from 'd3';
 ```

-3. The svgRef will contain the svg element once the svg component is rendered, So it is safe to use in useEffect.
+3. The svgRef.current will contain the reference to the svg element once the svg component is rendered, So it is safe to use in useEffect.
 Then you can use select to perform a d3 selection.

 ```js
 import React, {useRef, useEffect} from 'react';